qimu666/EasyWeb/README.md

 ## Quick Start 🏁

-To get started with EazyWeb, you can follow these simple steps:
+To get started with EasyWeb, you can follow these simple steps:

 1. Create a SpringBoot project without adding <span style="color:red">`Web dependencies`</span>.